-Father Christmas hops between two atmospheric Victorian streets nestled in the Museum of London and Museum of London Docklands, with plenty of presents stowed in both venues for well behaved nippers.
+Father Christmas hops between two atmospheric Victorian streets nestled in the Museum of London and Museum of London Docklands, with plenty of presents stowed in both venues for well behaved nippers in 2016.
 Young visitors can tell him all their special Christmas wishes and each child will receive a gift to take home.
+Photos are available at an additional cost.

 Average User Rating